2026 Rotating Car Seats Comparison: Find Your Best Match

 MSRP: $349.99

-Cons: The unusual beltpath routing, combined with a very narrow opening for the Snuglock lockoff, makes for a challenging installation even when you know what you’re doing.
-The belt routing isn’t intuitive, and there is potential for misrouting the seatbelt or latch strap.
+Cons: EasyTurn has a narrow beltpath under the SnugLock tensioning lockoff to route the seatbelt or LATCH strap.
+The seatbelt routing isn’t intuitive, and there are plenty of opportunities for misuse, especially if you don’t have good visibility on the far side of the beltpath.
 You must store the tether when the seat is used rear-facing (and the storage location for the tether hook is behind the base), but the tether is required for forward-facing use.
 This means you must uninstall and reinstall EasyTurn 360 to attach/detach the top tether when transitioning between rear-facing and forward-facing.
-EasyTurn is not approved for airplane travel.

-Comments: EasyTurn is similar in many ways to the Joie Chili Spin.
-While we’re happy to report that EasyTurn isn’t plagued by the issues that affect the Graco Turn2Me, the unconventional seatbelt routing on this seat increases the likelihood of misuse.
-Even when you understand how to install it correctly with the seatbelt, the routing still requires some diligence.
-Installation using the LATCH (lower anchor) strap is more straightforward, but with a LATCH weight limit of 35 or 40 lbs., a seatbelt installation will be necessary at some point.
 Also, it’s worth mentioning that the mechanism that allows the seat to rotate requires 2 steps.
-While an extra step might be a little inconvenient, the 2-step process makes it nearly impossible for the child in the seat (or a child seated in an adjacent seat) to unlock and rotate it.
+While an extra step might be a little inconvenient, the 2-step process makes it nearly impossible for the child in the EasyTurn (or a child seated in an adjacent seat) to unlock and rotate it.

 Rotation: 360°